theobald-software/theobald-software.github.io/_includes/_content/en/tables/tables-and-fields.md

 One or more SAP tables or views can be selected under the tab *Tables And Fields*. <br>
 Use *Add* or *Remove* to add a new table or remove a table that has already been added.
-The basic procedure is described in the section [Getting Started with Xtract Table](../first-steps-with-xtract-table). <br>
+The basic procedure is described in the section [Getting Started with Table](../getting-started-table). <br>

 The following options are available on the right under *Fields* for the column selection: <br>